Tour start → end dates | Price | Enquire |

 Day 13: Hwange National Park – Victoria Falls, Zimbabwe

 We make our way to Victoria Falls today, we have the opportunity to enjoy the mighty Zambezi River and the spectacular Victoria Falls.
 Its many challenging and novice rapids make the Zambezi a top river for white river rafting in the world.
 Following our trip to the falls, we’ll have the opportunity to engage in a number of optional activities at our leisure.
 Visit the local trading markets and explore the colonial town on foot.
 Visitors can cross the border into Zambia on a day trip, or bungee jump from the falls to the neighbouring city of Livingstone.
 The myths of the African spirit can be validated at Victoria Falls with game walks, helicopter flips, and jet boating, just to name a few.
 For practical reasons, you are responsible for your own meals in the Victoria Falls area.
 Taking part in activities (some of which include lunch) means you won’t have to return to the group when mealtime comes around.
-Cafés and restaurants in the town offer tasty meals and snacks at reasonable prices (allow $15-$30 per meal).
+Cafés and restaurants in the town offer tasty meals and snacks at reasonable prices (allow US$15 – US$30 per meal).
 Enjoy your leisure time at your own pace.
+Should you wish to extend your stay at Victoria Falls, then please speak to your consultant.

 Accommodation: Shearwater Explorers Village (or similar) – Camping in twin share tents with shared facilities